jdum/odfdo/doc_src/src/recipes.md

 ## Add a custom footer to a text document

-Minimal example of setting a page footer using Style.set_page_footer().
+Minimal example of setting a page footer using StyleMasterPage.set_page_footer().

 Note: the created footer uses the current footer style, to change that footer style, use the method  set_footer_style() on the 'page-layout'